ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-restful-api-with-ballerina.md

 > **Info:** For more information on Ballerina packages, see [Organize Ballerina code](/learn/organize-ballerina-code/).

-1. In the terminal, execute the command below to create the Ballerina package for the API implementation.
+1. In the terminal, execute the command below to create the Ballerina package for the service implementation.

     ```
     $ bal new restful-service